michaellimair/cs261-group8/backend/README.md

 7. Perform database migration with `python manage.py migrate` to populate all the tables and models.
 8. Run the project with `python manage.py runserver`.

+Every time you start the project, run `python manage.py migrate` to ensure that you are on the latest version of the database.

 Run test cases by invoking the `python manage.py test` command.

 ## Environment Variables
 This project has been set up to support overriding operating system environment variables using the `.env` file.
 A `.env` file will only be locally stored and will not be uploaded to version control.
 This is done for security reasons, since `.env` files typically contain secrets and sensitive credentials.
 Inside the `backend` folder, you can copy the `.env.example` file and paste it as `.env`.

 When adding additional environment variables for configurable settings or for storing secrets, please add them as an environment variable.
 You can use `os.environ.get(<env_name>)` from the `os` module to get the environment variables.
 Afterwards, add the key of the environment variable to your `.env` file and an example key/value pair in `.env.example`.

+## Default User Credentials
+### Mentor
+- Username: testmentor
+- Password: testmentor124

+### Mentee
+- Username: testmentee
+- Password: testmentee124

+### Admin
+- Username: superadmin
+- Password: superadmin124

 ## Creating Models
 - All models can be placed in `models.py` for now.
 Refactoring will be done in the near future.